centx842/Universal-RC-Remote/README.md

 # Universal RC Remote Control App

-Welcome to the RC Toy Remote Control App!
 This project is designed to create a small, versatile remote control application for RC toys, styled after the familiar button layout of an Xbox controller.
 Built with Python and HTML, this app operates as both a desktop .NET application and a mobile application, offering seamless control over RC toys via Bluetooth, Wi-Fi, and RF communication modes.

 ## Features